This MARCH can you survive on memories of CHOCOLATE to help someone living with dementia? #iamchocolateblocked

 Imagine for a moment what it might be like to lose your memory of amazing joys like the taste of chocolate, or even the liberty to pop up to the shops and indulge your taste buds for a magical moment.
 Unfortunately, this could be the reality for someone who is living with dementia.

-For a short time in March, we are asking you to last only on your memories of chocolate to raise funds for more than 41,100 people living with dementia in Western Australia.
+For a short time in March, we are asking you to last only on your memories of chocolate to raise funds for the 41,630 people living with dementia in Western Australia.
 The Chocolate Block Challenge is perfectly timed too, so you don’t miss out on a chocoholics most celebrated time of year… Easter!

 Australians are consuming more chocolate than ever before.
 It seems many of us find it hard to resist indulging, but don’t Flake out on us - we know you can do it!
 Get the whole family involved for moral support to ensure you don’t fall off the Wagon Wheel.